 Why Do Plants Need Nitrogen?

 Having plenty of nitrogen in your soil will encourage green growth on your plants.
-This means that the stems, stalks, branches, and leaves will grow larger.
+This means that the stems, stalks, branches, and leaves will grow larger and stronger.

 In particular, a larger surface area on the leaves of a plant means more sunlight can be absorbed and converted into energy via photosynthesis.

 According to the University of Missouri Extension, nitrogen is also found in proteins in the roots and tissues of plants.
 This helps with water and nutrient uptake.

 In addition to using fertilizer that contains nitrogen, you can also use compost or manure to add nitrogen to your soil.
 For more information, you can check out my article on how to make compost and my article on how to find manure.

 Plants that are deficient in nitrogen will have yellow leaves, starting at the bottom of the plant.
 This is because nitrogen is a mobile nutrient, which means the plant can transport it from the lower leaves to the upper leaves.

 A plant that lacks nitrogen will also grow slower than a healthy plant.
 For more information, check out my article on nitrogen deficiency and how to treat it.

 One more thing to keep in mind about nitrogen: it is possible to get too much of it.
 In that case, a plant can be burned by over fertilizing.